realBritakee/realBritakee/README.md

 # 🚀 Projects
 The Mining Dead Mod
 My first major project is Britakeestudios The Mining Dead.
-This mod aims to enhance the gaming experience by introducing a large potion of the TV series The Walking Dead from AMC.
+This mod aims to enhance the gaming experience by introducing a large potion of the popular TV series The Walking Dead and it's spin-off's from AMC.
 I'm excited to continue working on this project and welcome any feedback or contributions.

 # 💻 Skills
 Fluent in JSON and mcfunctions